Recognition awards for outstanding care announced

 One nominee said: ‘Dr Taylor has made me able to manage and accept my condition and prepared me for transitioning to adult services.
 I am better equipped for dealing with my condition now and managing it myself going forward.’

-We are sorry Dr Gordon was unable to join us at BGT.
+We are sorry Dr Taylor was unable to join us at BGT.
 We send him our sincere congratulations.